Cornett: Tenor

-The tenor cornet (or Italian cornone, French basse de cornetà bouquin, German Basszink) was the tenor instrument in the cornett family, and was about 3.5 feet long in the 1619 drawing in Syntagma Musicum.
-It was "proportionally wider" (bottom compared to top) than the treble and alto were, and that changed the tenor's sound quality to be more bugle-like.
+The tenor cornett (Italian: cornone, French: basse de cornetà bouquin, German: Basszink) was the tenor instrument in the cornett family.
+About 3.5 feet long from the Syntagma Musicum drawing, it was "proportionally wider" (bottom compared to top) than the treble and alto were, and that changed the tenor's sound quality to be more bugle-like.

-Although the French and German names implies it was bass instrument, it is placed as a tenor instrument by musical-instrument historians Sibyl Marcuse and Anthony C. Baines, who separately point out that two examples of a "real bass" instrument exist.
-Both said that the bass instrument should be called contrebass de cornet à bouquin.
+Although the French and German names imply it was bass instrument, it is placed as a tenor instrument by organologists Sibyl Marcuse and Anthony Baines, who both point out that two examples of a "real bass" instrument exist.

-The cornone was pitched about a fifth below the alto cornett, from C3 to D5.
+The cornone was pitched about a fifth below the alto cornett, with a playing range of C_{3} to D_{5}.

 Even though tenor and bass instruments were created for the family, these came later in the instrument's development, perhaps as long as 50 years after the instrument became mainstream.
 The instrument was paired with other instruments to play the lower ranges, especially trombones.

 Bass

-There are limited examples of instruments that are tuned below the tenor cornett.
+There are very few surviving examples of instruments larger than the tenor cornett.
 One is called hautecontre de cornet à bouquin.

-The other should be called contrebass de cornet à bouquin, and there are only two examples of it, one in the Paris Conservatoire museum and the other in Hamburg.
+The other should be called contrebass de cornet à bouquin according to Marcuse and Baines, and there are only two examples of it, one in the Paris Conservatoire museum and the other in Hamburg.

-These were tuned "a pitch or so below the type instrument."
-This was put differently elsewhere as an octave below the cornettino.
-The instrument in Paris, a contrebass de cornet à bouquin, is described as having "an octagonal exterior and 4 extension keys."
+These were tuned "a pitch or so below the type instrument" or an octave below the cornettino.
+The Paris instrument is described as having "an octagonal exterior and 4 extension keys."
 The Hamburg example has 2 extension keys.

-Straight cornetts

-Two kinds of cornets with a straight conical body with conical bore.
-These were light-colored, as the yellow boxwood was not covered in leather.

 Straight cornett

+The common treble cornett was also made as a straight cornett (German: gerader Zink, gelber Zink, Italian: cornetto diritto or cornetto bianco) and usually light-colored, as the yellow boxwood was not covered in leather.